Rab Butler: Second term at Trinity

 From 1972 to 1975, Butler chaired the high-profile Committee on Mentally Abnormal Offenders, which was widely referred to as the Butler Committee and which proposed major reforms to the law and psychiatric services, some of which have been implemented.

 By the early 1970s, Butler's physical and mental powers were in unmistakable decline.
 He was, in the description of Charles Moore, then a student at Trinity, well into his "anecdotage".
 He scaled back his public appearances after an incident at the Booker Prize awards in London in December 1973, at which he told ill-judged anti-Semitic jokes, which caused grave offence to the publisher George Weidenfeld.

 As early as 1938, Chips Channon had called Butler's clothes "truly tragic" and as he grew older, Butler acquired an ever more dishevelled appearance.
 He ate and drank copiously as Master of Trinity, which caused him to put on weight and to begin to suffer from heart problems.
 On a visit to Cambridge in 1975, the first time that the two men had met in a decade, Macmillan commented on how fat Butler had become.
 Butler also suffered from a skin complaint from the 1950s, which grew progressively worse to the point towards the end of his life, he would sometimes appear unshaven in public.

 In June and October 1976, he spoke in the House of Lords against the planned nationalisation of Felixstowe Docks, owned by Trinity College.
 He argued that Trinity, which has had more Nobel Prize winners than the whole of France, spent the income on science research and on subsidising smaller Cambridge colleges.
 The bill was abandoned after it was delayed by the House of Lords.

-Butler second term as Master ended in 1977.
+Butler's term as Master ended in 1978.
 Butler House at Trinity is named after him.